Microblading is a technique that requires skill and precision. In this blog post, I’ll share 5 tips for microblading

 Tip #3

-Before you really start, it can help you to pre-draw the hairs with a brush with pigment or your blade with a very small amount of pigment.
-So you don't open the skin yet.
-This way you can also determine what you are going to do at the front and, if necessary, consult with your customer.
-She will feel involved and it only takes a little bit of extra time.
-For me it is pleasant to arrive at the result together with the customer and they are not shocked when they see the end result.
+It can help to sketch the hair strokes with a small brush and pigment or your blade with just a tiny bit of pigment before you really start.
+This way, you don’t open the skin yet.
+It also allows you to determine what you’ll do on the front and consult with your client.
+They’ll feel involved, and it only takes a little extra time.
+I find it helpful to work with the client to achieve the result this way, so they aren’t shocked when they see the final result.

-Good information about what the customer can expect is super important!
+Providing clear information about what the client can expect is super important!

 Tip #4